slackapi/slack-github-action/README.md

 This technique uses GitHub Actions to post a message to a channel or direct message using [incoming webhooks][incoming-webhook] with a Slack app.

-Incoming Webhooks conform to the same rules and functionality as any of Slack's other messaging APIs.
-You can make your posted messages as simple as a single line of text, or make them really useful with [interactive components][interactivity].
-To make the message more expressive and useful use [Block Kit][block-kit] to build and test visual components.
+Incoming webhooks follow the same [formatting][formatting] patterns as other Slack messaging APIs.
+Posted messages can be as short as a single line of text, include additional interactivity with [interactive components][interactivity], or be formatted with [Block Kit][block-kit] to build visual components.

 #### Setup